 The group had a funny side and a serious side, but it was the funny side that came out on stage and framed their image.
 The pirate theme added to the novelty of the group: originally known as the Chocolate Papers, they took the name Dr. Hook & the Medicine Show after the character in Peter Pan, which also played up the eye patch worn by their singer Ray Sawyer, who many people assumed was "Dr. Hook."
 Sawyer wore the eye patch as a result of a car accident.

-The group made the cover of Rolling Stone magazine on March 29, 1973, 3 months after this song was released.
+The group made the cover of Rolling Stone magazine on March 29, 1973, three months after this song was released.
 The text next to their picture read: "What's Their Names Make The Cover."
 The song was great publicity for Rolling Stone magazine, which was only five years old.

 For the story, reporter Jim Cahill followed the band on tour, portraying them (accurately) as a ragtag band of misfits who were making it up as they went along.
 Early stage shows for the band were a bawdy affair, with a lot of improvisation and revelry.